-$$\widehat{e_0^t} = e_0^{min} + \frac{e_0^{max} - e_0^{min}}{1 + exp^{Logut(e_0^t)}}$$
+$$\widehat{e_0^t} = e_0^{min} + \frac{e_0^{max} - e_0^{min}}{1 + exp^{Logit(e_0^t)}}$$

-5. With the objective of further fine-tuning the projection of life expectancy at birth for each year of the long-term projection period given by the logit function, a progressive distribution is made in 20 years, for women, and in 40 years, for men, of the difference obtained between the life expectancy at birth observed and estimated for the last year observed, which in this edition is 2017.
+5. With the objective of further fine-tuning the projection of life expectancy at birth for each year of the long-term projection period given by the logit function, a progressive distribution is made in 20 years, for women, and in 40 years, for men, of the difference obtained between the life expectancy at birth observed and estimated for the last year observed, which in this edition, in the case of the 2022 projection, is 2021, and in the case of the projection for the period 2023-2071, is 2019.

-The following is the mortality table for each of the years of the long-term projection period 2018-2067, adapted to the level of life expectancy at birth that we have projected from the logit regression in points 4 and 5 of this section, through the use of Mortality Model Tables.
+The following is the mortality table for each of the years of the long-term projection period 2022-2071, adapted to the level of life expectancy at birth that we have projected from the logit regression in points 4 and 5 of this section, through the use of Mortality Model Tables.
 It is developed in the following stages:

-1. The series of mortality risks q_x projected for the last year of the long-term projection period, which in these population projections is 2067, will be obtained by linear interpolation between the Model Tables of Ansley Coale and Paul Demeny published by the United Nations, the East Sector for men and the West Sector for women, which determine the one-year range interval [e1,e1+1] with e1 being the entire part of the level of life expectancy at birth projected by the logit regression for the last year of the long-term projection period, which in this case is 2067 and has been established as the arithmetic mean of the responses given by the experts, in the survey carried out in May 2018, to the question of what value they considered that the life expectancy at birth of residents in Spain would reach within 50 years, separately for each sex.
+1. The series of mortality risks qx projected for the last year of the long-term projection period, which in these population projections is 2071, will be obtained by linear interpolation between the Model Tables of Ansley Coale and Paul Demeny published by the United Nations, the East Sector for men and the West Sector for women, which determine the one-year range interval [e1,e1+1] with e1 being the entire part of the level of life expectancy at birth projected by the logit regression for the last year of the long-term projection period, which in this case is 2071 and has been established as the median of the responses given by the experts, in the survey carried out in May 2022, to the question of what value they considered that the life expectancy at birth of residents in Spain would reach within 50 years, separately for each sex.

-Similarly, we will obtain the average number of years lived in the last year of life a_x for the last year of the long-term projection period.
+Similarly, we will obtain the average number of years lived in the last year of life for those who die at age x years $a_x$ for the last year of the long-term projection period.

-2. The q_x and a_x series corresponding to each of the years of the projection period are obtained by linear interpolation between the series corresponding to the last year observed, 2017 in these projections for which provisional results are available, and those projected for the last year of the long-term projection period, 2067 in these projections.
-In order to avoid carrying forward short-term fluctuations in mortality, we will start from the series of mortality risks (q_x) and the series of average years lived in the last year of life for those who die (a_x) corresponding to 2017, smoothed twice by a process of moving averages of order 5.
+2. The qx and ax series corresponding to each of the years of the projection period are obtained by linear interpolation between the series corresponding to the last year observed, and those projected for the last year of the long-term projection period, 2071 in the present projections.
+In order to avoid carrying forward short-term fluctuations in mortality, we will start from the series of mortality risks (qx) and the series of average years lived in the last year of life for those who die (ax) corresponding to 2019, smoothed twice by a process of moving averages of order 5.